kyleak/pythons_bits/README.md

 # pythons_bits
-A repository where I store small scripts I use/ have used/ wrote.
+A repository where I store small scripts I use / have used and wrote.